learning-unlimited/ESP-Website/docs/admin/available_themes.rst

    "bigpicture" theme on Splash at Berkeley's site

-Our newest theme, "bigpicture", looks the most modern.
-It requires a bit more setup (for the picture at the top and the navbars) than some of the simpler themes, but is still great for new chapters.
-It's based the Splash at Berkeley theme, written by Sean Zhu.
+Based on the Splash at Berkeley theme and written by Sean Zhu, "bigpicture" is a popular and modern theme.
+It requires a bit of setup (for the picture at the top and the navbars), but is still great for new chapters.

 circles
 =======